giltayar/bilt/docs/reference.md

 * `job`: the job to execute from the build configuration.
 If not specified, the job will be `build`.
 * `--config`: the config file to read.
 Optional, and if does not exist, will search for it, as described [above](#configuration-file).
-* `packagesToBuild`: a set of package directories or shortcuts or the entire package names.
+* `packagesToBuild`: a set of package directories or package names.
 If a directory, it MUST start with a `.` or `/` to differentiate from package names.
 Usually, packages here are a subset of packages of the packages determined by the config file's `packages` field, but theoretically, you can add to them.
 If the package is a package _name_, then they must come from the from the packages determined by the config file's `packages` field.
+  One more option is to use the shortcut of the package _name_.
+Instead of writing the entire name, you can use only part of it.
+For example you can use `bilt next-ver` instead of `bilt @bilt/npm-next-version`
 * <a name="upto"></a>`--upto`: a set of package directories or package names.
   These are also added to the
   `packagesToBuild` so you don't need to specify them in both places.
 If a directory, it MUST